objectiv/objectiv.io/docs/docs/taxonomy/reference/global-contexts/SessionContext.md

 | **hit_number**  | integer   | Hit counter relative to the current session, this event originated in.

 :::info setting of properties
-The tracker will automatically set all the properties and assign a hit_number.
+The tracker will automatically set all the properties and assign a `hit_number`.
 :::